mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 }
 ```

-Whenever a request comes into the system it'll be handled, by something we can call Composition Engine for now, that creates an empty `ViewModel`, the `dynamic vm` argument above, and invokes all the implementers of the `IHandleRequests` interface.
+Whenever a request comes into the system it'll be handled by something we can call Composition Engine for now that creates an empty `ViewModel`, the `dynamic vm` argument above, and invokes all the implementers of the `IHandleRequests` interface.

 > `IHandleRequests` implementations, given the current `RouteData` and the current `HttpRequest` need to make a decision first: am I interested in this specific request?
-Or put it in another way: is this for a Product or for something else?
+Or put another way: is this for a Product or for something else?

-We're probably assigning too many responsibilities to `Handle` implementation, we can enhance the situation by changing the above interface as follows:
+We're probably assigning too many responsibilities to the `Handle` implementation so we can enhance the situation by changing the above interface as follows:

 ```csharp
 interface IHandleRequests